tstuefe/JEP387/jep.md

 - More chunk sizes to choose from would result in less intrachunk waste.
 The fact that chunks can grow in place is a nice bonus.

 - Code clarity: the buddy allocator is a simple standard algorithm which is well known and understood.
+This improves maintainability.
 It is also cheap to implement.

 ## Example: stepping through memory allocation

-Given the proposed scheme, this is how allocation would work:
+Given the new allocation scheme, allocation requires the following steps:

-- A class loader requests N words of Metaspace memory.
+- A class loader requests n words of Metaspace memory.

-- The SpaceManager first attempts to allocate from its current chunk.
+- The loader attempts to allocate from its current chunk via pointer-bump.
 This may lead to committing memory if the allocation spans the boundary of an uncommitted commit granule.
 If committing memory fails (hitting limit or GC threshold), allocation fails.

-If the chunk is too small to house the allocation, first an attempt is made to grow it in-place by fusing it with its buddy, if that buddy is free.
+- If the chunk is too small to house the allocation, first an attempt is made to grow it in-place by fusing it with its buddy chunk, if that buddy chunk happens to be free.

-Failing that, an attempt is made to take a new chunk from the free lists.
+- Failing that, an attempt is made to take a new chunk from the global free lists.

-        - If only a larger chunk is available, it is taken from its free list and split in buddy style fashion to produce the output chunk.
-The resulting splinter chunks are re-added to the freelist.
+- If only a larger chunk is available in the global free lists, it is taken from its corresponding list and split in power-of-two-steps produce the output chunk.
+The resulting splinter chunks are re-added to their corresponding freelist.

-    - If no free chunk is found in the free lists, a new root chunk is retrieved from the underlying VirtualSpaceNode.
+- If no free chunk is found in the free lists, a new root chunk is retrieved from the underlying memory region.
 Note that this chunk does not necessarily have to be committed.
-Again, this chunk is split in buddy style fashion to produce the result chunk, and splinter chunks are added to the free list.
+Again, this chunk is split in buddy style fashion to produce the result chunk, and any splinter chunks are added to the free list.

-## How bulk-deallocation works
+## Example: bulk-deallocation

 - A class loader is collected, its metadata to be released

-    - All chunks owned by this class loader are returned to the global free lists.
+- All chunks owned by this class loader are returned to the Metaspace allocator.

-    - Chunks are combined in buddy-style fashion with its buddies, producing larger free chunks.
+- For each returned chunk, an attempt is made to fuse it with its buddy chunk, should that be free.
+That process is repeated until a buddy chunk is encountered which is not free, or until the resulting chunk is a root chunk.
+The resulting chunk is put into its corresponding free list.

-    - Chunks surpassing a certain - tunable - threshold will be uncommitted.
-Obviously, only chunks equal or larger than a commit granule can be uncommitted.
+- Chunks surpassing a certain - tunable - size threshold will be uncommitted.
+Obviously, that threshold has to be a multiple of the commit granule size.

-    - Alternatively, or in combination, when a Metaspace is purged after a GC, free chunks larger than a given threshold can be uncommitted.
+- Alternatively, or in combination with the last point, when a Metaspace is purged after a GC, free chunks larger than a given threshold can be uncommitted.

 ## Memory overhead

-The proposed mechanisms - as currently implemented in the prototype accompanying this proposal - come with the following storage overhead:
+Memory overhead between the old implementation and the proposed new one - as implemented in the current prototype - are roughly equivalent and in any case very miniscule compared to the size of the Metaspace itself.

-1) A bitmap per memory region storing the state of commit granules.
+A bitmap per memory region storing the state of commit granules.
 For a 1 GB Metaspace, this would amount to 2 KB.

-2) Chunk headers move out of Metaspace and are kept in a chunk header pool which ultimately is allocated from C-heap.
-Since this leaves extra space to be used in the chunks this does not really add to overhead, since the net memory cost is zero.

-3) The buddy allocator needs to keep state; the prototype implements this by keeping Metaspace chunks in an extra list according to their order in the underlying memory region.
-This causes extra overhead of two pointers per Metaspace chunk.
-A typical application allocates around 5000 - 20000 chunks, which amounts to 80..320 KB.
+The buddy allocator needs to keep state.
+Two extra fields per chunk header are used for this, increasing chunk header size by 16 bytes.
+For a typical application allocating about 10000 chunks, this amounts to increase amounts to about 156KB.

-However, we also would save memory, since we do not need the Occupancy Bitmap anymore.
+We do not need the Occupancy Bitmaps anymore.
 That reduces memory costs by 128 KB per GB Metaspace.

-Memory costs and -savings are roughly comparable between the old and the new allocator and should not matter.

 ## Tunable parameters